 - (A) Number of Passes.
-In each round, each skier shall be allowed two passes through the trick course during which the skier can earn start points at the beginning of each pass. - (B) One Attempt.
-BSP from all start tricks shall be accomplished in only one attempt. - The skier may stall or hesitate after the initial foot/feet plant but shall not be allowed to lose that plant and replant the foot/feet for credit. - (2) Once the skier has raised himself from the surface of the water, the skier is not permitted to re-sit on the water until after the proper BSP has been recognized. - (3) Should the skier fail in this first attempt, the start trick shall not score even if the trick is subsequently completed. - (C) Skier Persists.
-The skier is permitted to persist with the start until the towboat passes the shutdown buoy and comes to rest. - (D) Credited.
-The skier shall only be credited with the start trick attempted, unless that start is downgraded. - (E) One-Foot Start.
+In each round, each skier shall be allowed two passes through the trick course during which the skier can earn start points at the beginning of each pass. - (B) Skier Persists.
+The skier is permitted to persist with the start until the towboat passes the shutdown buoy and comes to rest. - (C) Credited.
+The skier shall be credited with the first successfully completed start trick. - (D) One-Foot Start.
 During a one-foot start, the lifted foot shall not support the weight of the skier before One-Foot BSP has been recognized.
 If, in the opinion of the event judge(s), the lifted foot becomes a supporting foot before One-Foot BSP has been recognized, the start shall be downgraded to the two-foot start only if the criteria of the two-foot version in accordance with 604 was satisfied.